aishameriane/msc-economics/Thesis/Study/Lit Review/distributional-conseq-asset-prices.md

 _"We use the portfolio information available from the HFCS to compute household net wealth, which is defined as *the difference between all houshold assets minus all liabilities*.
 We then scale the household's bond, housing and equity holdings by its net wealth position.
 Multiplying the resulting ratios with the considered 10% price increase delivers the household's capital gain of the considered asset class in relation to its net wealth position"_

-      * is it ok to consider that only ONE type of asset will increase at a given time?
+      * How realistic is to expect that only one asset will change price each time and the overall effect will not cancel/add?